Fairport, Pittsford, and Rochester, NY

 - Can you share with me an example of a treatment plan?
 A written plan detailing the treatment plan for a given condition is essential—at least in my office and it should be in every other office.

-- What technology does your office employ to ensure quality of care?
+- What technology does your office employ to ensure a quality of care?
 Dentistry today is flush with outstanding tools and technologies for treating patients—technology that can proactively detect cavities, reduce chair time, make common procedures virtually painless and improve the patient experience.
 Even if you’re not familiar with the fancy names given to this technology, look up on the Internet what you learn.

 There are many more questions than aforementioned that smart patients should ask, but these five are a good start.
 Of course, the selection of a dentist or the acceptance of a treatment plan should be conditioned on each patient’s unique oral health needs.
 So, knowledge is power and a great dentist won’t mind the smart questions.